netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

    having a list of "endpoint group" inside, each entry has a "group-id" that uniquely identifies the endpoint group and a "group-type" parameter to specify the endpoint group type.

 > "group-id" is defined as a string rather than uint to accommodate deployments which require some identification hierarchy within a domain.
 Such a hierarchy is meant to ease coordination within an administrative domain.
 There might be cases where a domain needs to tag packets with the group they belong to.
 The tagging does not need to mirror exactly the "group id" used to populate the policy.
 How the "group-id" string is mapped to the tagging or field in the packet header in encapsulation scenario is outside the scope of this document.
-Further augmentation may be considered in the future to cover encapsulation considerations.
+Augmentation may be considered in the future to cover encapsulation considerations.

    The second part of the data model augments the "matches" container in the IETF ACL model {{!RFC8519}} so that a source and/or destination endpoint group index